8 tips for organising your ITO and BPO services exports to Europe

 - Verify to what extent your buyer requires you to implement a security management system like ISO 27002.

 Typically, a contract is a written agreement between two or more parties.
 It is enforceable by law.
 It outlines the products or services provided, duration, cost, resources, approach, and more.
 There is no specific contract clause for pandemics, such as COVID-19.
 The term ‘force majeure’ is a common clause, used to cover most extraordinary events or circumstances beyond the control of the parties.
 It essentially frees both parties from liability or obligation.

-A Service Level Agreement (SLA) is also a commitment between a service provider and a client, but it is more focussed on measuring the performance and service quality.
-There are three types of SLAs: service-based, customer-based and multi-level or hierarchical SLAs.
+A Service Level Agreement (SLA) is also a commitment between a service provider and a client, but it is more focussed on performance measuring and service quality.
+There are three types of SLAs: Service-based, Customer-based and Multi-level or Hierarchical SLAs.

 Service-based SLA: covers one service for all customers.
-If you provide customer contact services for many customers, this type of SLA will make the service level for the customer will be the same for all customers that will be using these services.
+In case you provide customer contact services for many customers, this type of SLA, the service level for the customer will be the same for all customers that will be using these services.

 Customer-based SLA: an agreement with one customer that covers all the services used by this customer.
 It is like your contract with your telecom operator.
-You use voice services, SMS services and data services, all from the same telecom operator.
-Similarly, you as an IT service provider provide several services for a business and the customers, and if all the service levels are documented in one service level agreement for the provided services, it will be a customer-based SLA.
+You use voice services, SMS services, data services, all from the same telecom operator.
+Similar to this, you as an IT service provider, provide several services for a business and the customers, and if all the service levels are documented in one service level agreement for the provided services, it will be a customer-based SLA.